A car drove into a crowd in Berlin, killing 1 person, police say

 Emergency responders have kept the man who was driving the car at the scene, according to the Berlin police department.

-The car's driver is a German-Armenian man, 29, police said, adding that he was initially detained by witnesses before being handed over to emergency personnel.
+The car's driver is a German man of Armenian descent who is 29, police said, adding that he was initially detained by witnesses before being handed over to emergency personnel.

 The incident took place on Tauenzienstrasse, a street well-known for shopping in western Berlin's Charlottenburg district.
 Around 60 emergency personnel rushed to the site after the crash, Berlin's fire department said.